• Skip to main content

 There are plenty of taxi and Uber options in Hong Kong.
 The one warning we were given is if you are taking a taxi from the airport, be sure to get it from the official taxi stand.

-Note: if you are planning on taking the MTR from the airport, check to be sure your station is still open, as you don’t want to do extra walking whilst towing your luggage.
+Note: if you plan on taking the MTR from the airport, check to be sure your station is still open, as you don’t want extra walking while towing your luggage.

 Things to know before you visit Hong Kong

-• When an appetizer is placed on your table before you order, it will appear on your bill.
-If you don’t want to pay for it, you need to send it back when it first arrives.
+- When an appetizer is placed on your table before you order, it will appear on your bill.
+If you don’t want to pay for it, you must return it when it arrives.

-• If you see Mickey Mouse (or any other character) in a tourist area, he is charging for the photos you take with him, only he doesn’t tell you until after the shot is taken.
+- If you see Mickey Mouse (or any other character) in a tourist area, he charges for the photos you take with him, only he doesn’t tell you until after the shot is taken.

 Save on your trip with these resources